aws-samples/aws-security-hub-response-and-remediation/README.md

 4. Dependent on the particular rule, the Lambda function  invoked will perform a remediation action on your behalf

 ### What remediation playbooks are covered and how?
-All playbooks are made up of CloudWatch Events & Lambda functions, details are as follows:
+All playbook details are as follows:

 #### CIS AWS Benchmark Playbooks (10 Playbooks):
 -	**1.3 – “Ensure credentials unused for 90 days or greater are disabled”**